web-illinois/illinois_framework_project/README.md

 * The files for your site are stored in the ~/illinois_framework directory
 * Files uploaded to the site are stored in ~/illinois_framework/docroot/sites/default/files
+* The MySQL database username and password is stored in ~/.my.cnf
+* If you lose/forget your admin password, you can reset it with drush using the command `drush upwd admin "NEWPASSWORD"`
+* You can set up Shibboleth authentication to your Illinois Framework site using the instructions below

 ## Updating your site